 Contact our registration office at learnmore@duke.edu for details on how to send wire transfers.
 Very specific instructions must be followed in order for our office to receive a successful transfer.

-There are no refunds or cancellations for online courses.
+There are no refunds, cancellations, or transfers for online, self-paced courses.

 No extensions will be granted.
 Students who require additional time to complete the course(s) they registered for will be responsible for re-registering and paying for the course in full for a second time.